sudheerj/angular-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**
 215. ### How do you manually bootstrap an application?
      You can use `ngDoBootstrap` hook for a manual bootstrapping of the application instead of using bootstrap array in `@NgModule` annotation.
-This hook is part of `DoBootstap` interface.
+This hook is part of `DoBootstrap` interface.
      ```js
      interface DoBootstrap {
        ngDoBootstrap(appRef: ApplicationRef): void